Seat Leon Estate review

 Suspension and ride comfort

-Go for popular FR trim and your Leon will come fitted with sports suspension.
+Go for popular FR trim and your Leon Estate will come fitted with sports suspension.
 This is obviously intended to help the car dart around corners, as we’ll come on to discuss in the next section, but it also has an impact on ride comfort.

 Seat Leon image